 “In the past two years, Hawaii’s coral reefs have experienced two serious coral bleaching events, and with rising ocean temperatures, we can expect these events to become more commonplace,” said Hawaiian Senator Mazie Hirono.

 The National Oceanic and Atmospheric Administration agrees.
 The agency declared that a worldwide coral bleaching event will impact 95% of the coral reefs in the United States, including Hawaii.

 But legislators are moving swiftly to maintain the islands’ thriving marine ecosystem.
 On January 31, the Hawaiian House Committee on Energy and Environmental Protection passed House Bill 600, which prohibits the sale of sunscreens containing oxybenzone.

 What Is Oxybenzone?
-Why Is It Harmful?
+Why Is It Harmful to Reefs?

 Oxybenzone is a chemical compound found in most sunscreens, used for its ability to absorb UV radiation.
 While there is reason to believe it could be harmful to humans, the chemical compound is most visibly and immediately impacting our oceans.